GregDaSilva/EEE4022S/README.md

-# EEE4022S EEE Final Year Project
+# EEE4022S: UCT Department of Electrical Engineering Final Year Project

 This repository contains the code used for the EEE4022S Final Year Project, RAV2022-05.
 The aim of this project is to develop an image processing and parameter extraction algorithm.